top of page

 2. MEDICARE PART B CO-INSURANCE & CO-PAYMENTS

-This covers the coinsurance or co-payments doctors and other providers typically charge you under the Part B umbrella.
+This covers coinsurance or copayments that doctors and other providers typically charge you under Part B.

 3. YOUR 1ST THREE PINTS OF BLOOD ARE FREE